Download MP3 Audio Track

 “Those who won our independence believed that the final end of the State was to make men free to develop their faculties” (Justice Louis Brandeis).

 FREEDOM IS NOT GIVEN TO US FOR SELFISH INDULGENCE; IT’S MEANT TO BE USED IN REACHING OUR POTENTIAL.
-This is as much true of our civil freedoms as it is of those that are more personal in nature.
-Even the laws under which we live are for the purpose of creating conditions in which we can flourish and “develop [our] faculties,” as Brandeis put it.
-Not many people realize that’s what freedom is for, and many who realize it don’t take full advantage of it, but freedom is for the purpose of helping us grow.
+This is as true of our civil liberties as it is of those that are more personal in nature.
+Even the laws and regulations under which we live are for the purpose of creating conditions in which we can flourish and “develop [our] faculties,” as Brandeis put it.
+Not many people realize that’s what freedom is for, and many who know it don’t take full advantage of it, but freedom is meant to help us grow.
 It’s not about doing whatever we want; it’s about becoming all we’re capable of.

-Like many of the most worthwhile things, the development of character takes time.
-It’s not work that can be done in one day.
-In fact, when we see it properly, we recognize that it’s a lifetime process.
+Like many worthwhile things, the development of character takes time.
+It’s not work that can be done in a day.
+In fact, when we look at it properly, we recognize that it’s a lifelong process.
 No matter how long we live, our character still needs some development.

-But haven’t we all seen a tendency in our lives to stop developing at some point?
-Indeed, the challenge of avoiding stagnation is one of the major challenges we face.
-It takes extraordinary commitment and discipline to keep on developing as long as we are in this world.
+But haven’t we all seen a tendency in our lives to stop developing?
+Indeed, avoiding stagnation is one of the primary challenges we face as we grow older.
+It takes extraordinary commitment and discipline to keep on developing as long as we’re in this world.

 Gary Henry – WordPoints.com + AreYouaChristian.com